 But remember, babies cry in order to communicate.
 This is their only way to get your attention and help in the beginning.
 When you think about it from this perspective, it is worse to have a baby who doesn’t cry!

-Generally speaking, if your baby is healthy, he will cry as a result of hunger, fatigue, dirty diapers or stomach pain.
-He might also be too cold or too hot or just want to be hugged.
+Generally speaking, if your young baby is healthy, he or she will cry as a result of hunger, fatigue, dirty diapers, or stomach pain.
+He or she might also be too cold or too hot or just want to be hugged.

-When your baby gets a few months older, add boredom, anger and fear to the list.
+When your baby gets a few months older, add boredom, anger, and fear to the list.

-If the area around your baby’s eyes gets red or if he rubs his eyes or yawns, he is likely to be tired.
-Help him go to sleep by breastfeeding him, rocking him, swaddling him or whatever you are used to do.
+If the area around your baby’s eyes gets red or if he or she rubs their eyes or yawns, your baby is likely to be tired.
+Put your baby to sleep by breastfeeding, rocking, swaddling, or whatever you are used to doing.
 For baby sleep tips, click here.

 Just check the diaper.
-In addition to the diaper being dirty, you might want to make sure that your baby hasn’t developed a diaper rash or that the diaper elastic isn’t irritating his skin.
+In addition to the diaper being dirty, you might want to make sure that your baby hasn’t developed a diaper rash or that the diaper elastic isn’t irritating his or her skin.

 To prevent and mitigate stomach pain, baby massage is great.

 If nothing else works and you are desperate, a car ride may be just what you need to soothe a baby.